jnvm/db-linter/readme.md

 ## Markdown Example
 Automatically rebuilt with updates, retaining descriptions devs provide.
 Note all links are deep-linkable for referencing in conversation.

+(Given github is where you would be viewing this file, the links work as expected there, not necessarily on npm.)

 A 4 col-max TOC is on top, for dbs with many tables.